HongyangGao/PixelTCN/README.md

 python main.py --action=predict
 ```

-The predicted segmentation results will be in sampledir, colored.
+The predicted segmentation results will be in sampledir set in main.py, colored.

 ## Use PixelDCL in other models